December 6th Letter Campaign

-We have partnered with One Free World International to bring Rev. Majed El Shafie to Vancouver from September 26 – 30, 2018.
-He will speak of the plight of the Yazidi at a Press Conference and at BC Children’s Hospital, Simon Fraser University Downtown, and in an open multi- faith forum at Canadian Memorial United Church.
+We partnered with One Free World International to bring Rev. Majed El Shafie to Vancouver from September 26 – 30, 2018.
+He spoke with passion and eloquence about the plight of the Yazidi at a Press Conference and at BC Children’s Hospital, Simon Fraser University Downtown, and in an open multi- faith forum at Canadian Memorial United Church.

 Ceremony and Press Conference